 Cybernics Technology can handle "Human" + "Cyber Physical space" in an integrated manner.
-The Group aims to deploy this technology in different fields to take down the wall between them, Cybernics Technology will enable user to track the information of themself at all time, no matter where they are.
+The Group aims to deploy this technology in different fields to take down the wall between them, Cybernics Technology will enable user to visualize their data regardless of the place they are in.